Exploring Vermont’s Black History This Year

 What to learn more?
 Here are some ways to learn more about how Black Vermonters made the Green Mountain State the haven of freedom, culture, arts and innovation it is today.

 1. I am… 2021 Virtual Arts Exhibit

-Through April 30, the Vermont Arts Council offers a virtual stage for a diverse group of Vermont artists to showcase their work.
-Starting Feb.
-16, 19 artists will exhibit their work, and on the third Thursday of every month, the council will hold a Zoom gathering so audiences can engage directly with the artists.
+In 2021, the Vermont Arts Council offered a virtual stage for a diverse group of Vermont artists to showcase their work.
+The exhibit has been archived and is available to view virtually.
 Read interviews with more than 30 artists about how their work reflects their experiences in racial, ethnic and gender differences.

 2. Read at the Rokeby

 Ferrisburgh’s Rokeby Museum stewards some of Vermont’s Underground Railroad history, when Vermonters helped Black slaves from the south escape into freedom.
 Their exhibits include first-hand accounts of the stories of slavery and the Vermonters who helped them find freedom.
 This month, a virtual book group will discuss Elise Guyette’s “Discovering Black Vermont.”
 The Rokeby Museum also offers virtual exploration of its exhibit, “Free & Safe: The Underground Railroad in Vermont.”

 3. Plan a Trip Along the African American Heritage Trail

 Vermont’s Black history is celebrated along the African American Heritage Trail, which links more than 30 beautiful and historically significant sites across the state and offers educational resources and a deep dive into Vermont’s Black history and culture.
 Research some of Vermont’s most important historic places as you plan for future travel.